Kwirtz/novelpy/docs/source/usage.rst

 | Depending on what kind of indicator you are running, you will need different kind of input (For example for Uzzi et al.(2013) you only need references.json).
+|
 | We intend to automatize the process with well known Databases (Web of science, arxiv, Pubmed Knowlede graph, ...).
-Please look into the :ref:`roadmap` section.
+Look into the :ref:`roadmap` section to learn
+| more about future implementation.
+|
-| If you want to use your own data, please look into the :ref:`usage:sample` made available to have a clear idea of the parsing we expect.
+| If you want to use your own data, please look into the Sample section below.

 .. _sample:
 Sample